vmware-serengeti/doc/installation_guide_from_source_code_M2.md

     service iptables stop
     chkconfig iptables off

-set selinux to disabled in /etc/selinux/config
+disable selinux in /etc/selinux/config

     sed -i 's|SELINUX=enforcing|SELINUX=disabled|' /etc/selinux/config

-shutdown VM
+shutdown VM and config Serengeti Server to use this VM as the Serengeti Node Template.

-## Detailed Install Instructions for serengeti server:
+## Instruction for Creating Serengeti Server:

 yum install following packages (Config proxy in yum.conf if behind a proxy)